CLewisS/321-project/README.md

       - owner (string): The name of the person that created the event.
       - type (string): The type of service being provided (eg. food, money, etc.)
       - description (string): A description of the service provided.

 - GET /service: Get services that meet specified conditions.
 Must conatin a JSON object with min and max conditions.
     - Example: `{date: {min: '2020-10-15', max: '2020-11-15'}, lat: {min: 49.3456}, longi: {max: 123.456}}`

+- POST /chat: Add a new message.
+Must contain a JSON object with users, timestamp, and content.
+    - Message Attributes:
+        - sender (string): The user id of the sender
+        - reciever (string): The user id of the reciever
+        - timestamp (string): The time that the message was sent.
+Format 'YYYY-MM-DD hh:mm:ss'
+        - content (string): The message content.

+- GET /chat: Get messages.
+    - conditions:
+        - user1 (string): One of the users involved in the message.
+        - user2 (string): The other user involved in the message.
+        - newest (int): The newest message to retrieve from the thread (the first message ever sent between these two users is 1, the second is 2, etc.).

 ### Modules
 ![](imgs/server_modules.png?raw=true)